rakeshmadasaniai/banking-genai-portfolio/02-qa-dataset/README.md

 # Banking & Finance QA Dataset

- project contains the banking and finance instruction dataset used for downstream fine-tuning.
+ This project contains the banking and finance instruction dataset used for downstream fine-tuning.

 ## Dataset
 [banking-finance-qa-dataset](https://huggingface.co/datasets/RakeshMadasani/banking-finance-qa-dataset)